maofao/order-book-React-TS-marketdepth-/Readme.md

 A React component that visualizes market depth (order book) with a table and chart view.
 This is a standalone demo project showcasing bids and asks data using mock values.

 ## Features
-- Switch between table and chart views.
+- Switch between table and chart views
-- Interactive table with tooltips and click-to-select price functionality.
+- Interactive table with tooltips and click-to-select price functionality
-- Chart visualization using Recharts with bid/ask volumes.
+- Chart visualization using Recharts with bid/ask volumes

 ## Installation
 1. Clone the repository: